robert-wagner/federated/docs/api_docs/python/tff/simulation/TransformingClientData.md

 *   <b>`raw_client_data`</b>: A ClientData to expand.
 *   <b>`transform`</b>: A function f(x, i) mapping datapoint x to a new datapoint parameterized by i.
-*   <b>`expansion_factor`</b>: The (expected) number of transformed clients per raw client.
-If not an integer, each client is mapped to at least int(expansion_factor) new clients, and some fraction of clients are mapped to one more.
+*   <b>`num_transformed_clients`</b>: The number of transformed clients to produce.
+If it is an integer multiple k of the number of real clients, there will be exactly k pseudo-clients per real client, with indices 0...k-1.
+Any remainder g will be generated from the first g real clients and will be given index k.

 ## Properties